⏳ 35 min read · Last updated: July 2026

 🟤 Mistake 2: Filling the Jar Too Full and Drowning the Roots

-In a Kratky system, the air gap between the waterline and the bottom of the net cup is not decorative.
+In a Kratky system the air gap between the waterline and the bottom of the net cup is not slack space.
 It is where the roots breathe.
-I filled my first jar right up to the net cup because I thought more water meant more food.
-What it meant was zero oxygen at the root tips.
-The roots went brown and slimy within a week.
-To fix this, fill the jar so the nutrient solution just touches the very bottom of the net cup, then let the plant drink it down on its own.
-That air gap builds itself as the water level drops.
-Do not refill it.
-Leave the gap.
-The plant will grow roots into it and use them to breathe.
+I filled my first jar to the brim because more water sounded like more food.
+What it actually meant was no oxygen at the root tips, and inside a week the roots had gone brown and slimy and smelled like a pond.

 🌙 Mistake 3: Running the Lights 24 Hours Because More Light Felt Like More Growth

-It seems logical: plants need light to grow, so more light equals faster growth.
-It does not work that way.
-Most herbs and greens need a dark period of 8 to 10 hours each day to complete metabolic processes that support the next day’s growth.
-The grow lights section below covers the exact schedule, but the short version is 14 to 16 hours on, 8 to 10 hours off.
+Plants need light to grow, so surely more light means more growth.
+It is a reasonable guess and it is wrong.
+Herbs and greens use the dark hours to finish metabolic work that pays for the next day’s growth.
+The grow lights section below covers the exact schedule, but the short version is 14 hours on, 10 hours off.
 Running lights around the clock, however, stresses the plant over time and produces slower, weaker growth than a proper cycle.
-My basil started looking pale and rigid after two weeks of 24-hour light.
-Switching to a timer set at 15 hours on, 9 hours off brought it back within days.
-A $12 outlet timer is one of the most valuable things in a small hydroponic setup.

-💡 Grow Lights: What You Need and What You Can Skip
+💡 Grow Lights for Apartment Hydroponics: What You Need and What You Can Skip

-Light is the energy source for your plants.
-Without enough of it, leaves go pale, stems stretch thin, and growth stalls.
-In an apartment, a south-facing window that gets 6 or more hours of direct sun can support herbs and lettuce through spring and summer.
+Light, above all, is the fuel.
+Run short and leaves go pale, stems stretch, and eventually growth stalls.
+A south-facing window with 6 or more hours of direct sun carries herbs and lettuce through spring and summer with no help.
 In winter, or in apartments with north-facing or blocked windows, a small supplemental grow light makes the difference between a plant that thrives and one that barely survives.
+If your windows face north, my north-facing apartment lighting strategy covers what to do when you get zero direct sun.

 💡 Which Type of Light to Buy

-Full-spectrum LED bar lights are the right choice for almost every apartment grower.
-A 2-foot (60 cm) bar at 20 to 30 watts costs $30 to $45 for a 2- to 4-pack and covers a full tray of leafy greens.
-They run cool, draw little electricity, and mount easily under a shelf or hang from an adjustable fixture.
+Full-spectrum LED bar lights suit almost every apartment grower.
+For example, a 2-foot (60 cm) bar at 20 to 30 watts runs $30 to $45 for a multi-pack and covers a full tray of greens.
+They stay cool to the touch, draw almost nothing, and clip under a shelf in about five minutes too.
 For a single Kratky jar on a desk, a 10-watt full-spectrum LED grow bulb in a standard E26 socket costs $10 to $20 and works well.
 Both are covered in the full grow lights for low-light apartment hydroponics guide.

-If you want specific product picks with current prices, the 3 best LED grow lights for apartment countertop hydroponics covers the top options for small spaces.
+If you are wondering whether the purple red-and-blue panels are better than plain white ones, my comparison of full spectrum vs red and blue LED grow lights settles it.
+For specific product picks with current prices, the 3 best LED grow lights for apartment countertop hydroponics covers the top options for small spaces.

 ⏰ How Many Hours Per Day